cmoesgaard/curl/docs/SSLCERTS.md

        certificate store or use it stand-alone as described.
 Just remember that the security is no better than the way you obtained the certificate.

- 4. If you're using the curl command line tool, you can specify your own CA cert file by setting the environment variable `CURL_CA_BUNDLE` to the path of your choice.
+ 4. If you're using the carl command line tool, you can specify your own CA cert file by setting the environment variable `CARL_CA_BUNDLE` to the path of your choice.

-    If you're using the curl command line tool on Windows, curl will search for a CA cert file named "curl-ca-bundle.crt" in these directories and in this order:
+    If you're using the carl command line tool on Windows, carl will search for a CA cert file named "carl-ca-bundle.crt" in these directories and in this order:
       1. application's directory
       2. current working directory